In 1981, when I was representing criminal defendants on appeal, Vicky, a girl I’d known since childhood, was murdered.

 Howard Eisenberg and I corresponded for several years after my summer clerkship, but our paths never crossed again and we fell out of touch.
 Once I tracked him down at the University of Arkansas Law School.
 When I told him how pleased I was to find him, he pointed out it wasn’t that hard.
 Typical Howard.
 But after that exchange, our correspondence lapsed once and for all.
 He died after a heart attack in 2002 at the age of fifty-five.
 I found out only a few months ago.
 He was so admired in Wisconsin and beyond that Marquette Law School devoted an entire issue of its law journal to him and his achievements.

 On reflection, this essay is my memorial to Howard and Vicky, two larger-than-life people who live on in my heart and mind and in those of many others.
-How I miss knowing they’re still in reach on this earth.
+How I miss them on this earth.